 - Network and Information Systems (NIS) Regulations 2018

-- Records Management Code of Practice for Health and Social Care 2016
+- Records Management Code of Practice 2021

 The Trust collects, stores and uses large amounts of personal confidential data every day, such as care records, personnel records and computerised information.
 This data is used by many people in the course of their work.
 IG allows the Trust to demonstrate to the public that it takes its responsibilities to safeguard information seriously.
 It also aims to protect patient information and confidentiality, and to protect the Trust and its staff.